GimelStudio/GimelStudio/CONTRIBUTING.md

 Unsure where to begin contributing to Gimel Studio?
 You can start by looking through these `good-first-issue` and `help-wanted` issues:

-* [Good First issues](https://github.com/GimelStudio/GimelStudio/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a few lines of code and/or don't require an in-depth knowledge of the existing code.
+* [Good First issues](https://github.com/GimelStudio/GimelStudio/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) - issues which should only require a small amount of code and/or don't require an in-depth knowledge of the existing code.
+Some of these can be quite challenging even though they don't require a lot of code though!
 * [Help wanted issues](https://github.com/GimelStudio/GimelStudio/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) - issues which should be a bit more involved.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.